(And What to Do About Them)

 2. Monitoring seems pointless.
 Imagine how frustrating it would be if you were extremely overweight and your doctor’s major recommendation was that you look at yourself in a full-length mirror three times a day.
 How annoying!
 This wouldn’t help you to lose any weight.

 Many people think about blood glucose monitoring in the same way: “Why bother checking?
 It’s always high anyway!”
 If you don’t know how to use the information from your meter to adjust your diabetes-care regimen, then it is easy to believe that the whole monitoring process is a big waste of time.
-This is especially frustrating if you’ve been working hard to manage your blood glucose and you are still getting crazy results, blood glucose levels that seem to rise and fall for no reason whatsoever.
+This is especially frustrating if you’ve been working hard to manage your blood glucose and you are still getting crazy results, blood sugar levels that seem to rise and fall for no reason whatsoever.
 If that’s what you get for your efforts, it almost seems sensible not to bother checking at all.

-3. Checking your blood glucose reminds you that you have diabetes.
+3. Checking your blood sugar reminds you that you have diabetes.
 No one wants to worry about his diabetes all the time.
 But some people feel so upset about living with diabetes that they work hard to avoid ever thinking about it.
 If you feel this way, the act of monitoring can become an in-your-face reminder that “yes, you still have diabetes,” so you don’t do it.
 And instead of learning to use blood glucose information to manage your diabetes more successfully, you view it simply as irritating and unwelcome feedback.
 If you avoid monitoring, it is possible to go for many hours or even days without having to think about diabetes at all.

 4. Your meter seems to control your life.
 If you are feeling constantly pushed around by your meter, it may seem reasonable to stop monitoring.
-You might not like to check before meals, for example, because a high blood glucose reading makes you feel that you cannot eat as much as you really want.
+You might not like to check before meals, for example, because a high blood sugar reading makes you feel that you cannot eat as much as you really want.
 Or you might not like to check before exercising because a low blood glucose reading means that you have to eat something before you exercise.
-A low blood glucose reading before driving means that you should not drive until you bring your blood glucose level up.
+A low blood glucose reading before driving means that you should not drive until you bring your blood sugar level up.

 Rather than seeing these numbers as simple information on which you can take some corrective action, you see your blood glucose readings as commands from your meter that limit your freedom.
 And few grown-ups like to be told what to do, especially by a puny little machine.